There is no access to Ticket Shop and SBB Mobile from 16.05.2017, 22:00 to 17.05.2017, 05:00 due to maintenance work.

 Yes.
 You can buy an OnlineTicket for your dog at half the normal 2nd class ticket price in the SBB Ticket Shop.
 The OnlineTicket must show the name of the passenger.
 Access with dogs may or may not be possible depending on the leisure offer.
 Details of this can be found in the description of each leisure offer.

 Routes that run via certain fare network areas, private railways or private bus services cannot be calculated by the system.
 Therefore, you cannot purchase public transport tickets for them.
-In such cases you can obtain the public transport ticket required online at the normal price in the SBB Ticket Shop, at the ticket counter or by telephone from Rail Service on 0900 300 00 (CHF 1.19/min. from the Swiss fixed-line network).
+In such cases you can obtain the public transport ticket required online at the normal price in the SBB Ticket Shop, at the ticket counter or by telephone from Rail Service on 0900 300 00 (CHF 1.19/min.).

 When travelling from outside a regional fare network, the journey will be calculated from the next departure station on the route.
 Therefore, please ensure that you have a valid ticket for the transfer from home to the departure station and back.